tmgthb/Autonomous-Agents/README.md

 ---

 [AutoCBT: An Autonomous Multi-agent Framework for Cognitive Behavioral Therapy in Psychological Counseling]( http://arxiv.org/abs/2501.09426v1)
 - AutoCBT: An Autonomous Multi-agent Framework for Cognitive Behavioral Therapy in Psychological Counseling.
+- AutoCBT incorporates a counsellor agent and multiple supervisor agents, uses short-term and long-term memory, and is evaluated on a bilingual dataset.
 - AutoCBT leverages dynamic routing and supervisory mechanisms to offer high-quality, automated CBT services, enhancing the effectiveness of single-turn consultations.

 ---